Freddie Mercury

 The Final Years

-In 1986, rumors of his illness with the AIDS virus surfaced.
+In 1986, rumors about his battle with AIDS began to surface.
 The band members consistently denied them, but a day before his death, Mercury made an official statement confirming he had HIV.

 Mercury contracted HIV in the mid-80s